Gideon Harvey: Critical assessment

-Harvey was a man of some education and a copious writer, but his works have no scientific value, and are disfigured by personalities as well as by undignified attempts to gain popularity.
-In a book on the venereal disease, for instance, he adopts the discreditable artifice of promising a secret cure, which he does not divulge, superior to those mentioned in the book.
-His only service to medicine was that of ridiculing certain old-world preparations, theriaca, mithridatium, and others, traditionally preserved in the London Pharmacopœia, but omitted in the next century.
-On the other hand, he was a determined opponent of Peruvian bark.
-One of his works, a collection of random criticisms on medical practice, with an ironical title, The Art of Curing Diseases by Expectation, acquired some reputation on the continent, through the patronage of a far greater man, George Ernst Stahl, who published a Latin version with long notes of his own, imbued with a kindred scepticism, and in this form it provoked some controversy.
-Late in life Harvey published a recantation of some of his earlier doctrines, under the title of The Vanities of Philosophy and Physick, a profession of general scepticism mingled with new hypotheses.
+Harvey was a man of some education and a prolific writer, but his works have no scientific value and are marred by personalities as well as by unworthy attempts at popularity.
+For example, in a book on the venereal disease, he uses the discreditable device of promising a secret remedy, which he does not divulge, superior to those mentioned in the book.
+His only service to medicine was to ridicule certain old-world preparations, theriaca, mithridatium, and others, traditionally preserved in the London Pharmacopœia, but omitted in the next century.
+On the other hand, he was a staunch opponent of Peruvian bark.
+One of his works, a collection of arbitrary criticisms of medical practice, ironically titled The Art of Curing Diseases by Expectation, gained some prominence on the continent, through the patronage of a far greater man, George Ernst Stahl, who published a Latin version with long notes of his own, imbued with a similar scepticism, and in this form it provoked some controversy.
+Late in life Harvey published a recantation of some of his earlier doctrines, under the title of The Vanities of Philosophy and Physick, a profession of general scepticism mixed with new hypotheses.

-Harvey's works have, however, the merit of a lively and witty style, though the humour is often very rough.
-They reflect light on medical customs and persons of the time, and thus have some historical value.
+Despite their shortcomings, Harvey's works do have the merit of a lively and witty style, although the humour is often very crude.
+They shed light on the medical customs and personalities of the time and are therefore of some historical value.
 His portrait was engraved by Pierre Philippe in 1663 for his Archelogia, and appears in a smaller form by A. Hertocks in Morbus Anglicus and other works.
-He is represented as a handsome young man with a look of much self-sufficiency.
+He is portrayed as a handsome young man with a look of great self-sufficiency.